State of unease: Colorado basin tribes without water rights - KESQ

 WHAT IS JUST?

 The Ute Indian Tribe wants that same ability.
 The tribe asserts rights to 550,000 acre-feet.
 (An acre-foot is enough water to serve two to three U.S. households annually).
-A settlement negotiated 30 years ago recognizes about half of that.
+A 30-year-old settlement recognizes about half of that.

 “Utah’s position is that’s the number we’re comfortable with, and we think that does more than enough to satisfy the claims of the Utes,” said Utah deputy state engineer Jared Manning.

-But the tribe hasn’t ratified the settlement.
+But the tribe hasn’t ratified the settlement as it was presented in Congress.
 The Utes have sued in federal court over access to water.
-A judge ruled in one case last year that the tribe waited too long to bring its claims against the federal government and Utah.
+A judge ruled in one case last year that the tribe waited too long to bring some of its claims against the federal government and Utah, but the case isn’t over.

 Daniel McCool, professor emeritus at the University of Utah, said the larger question is whether the Ute Indian Tribe has been treated justly and whether funding for water diversions have been on par with non-Native American interests.